 El Tesoro Paradiso

 Few if any tequileros are held in higher esteem than El Tesoro master distiller Carlos Camarena, who pioneered the use of Cognac cask aging for tequila.
-El Tesoro Paradiso ($130) is an extra-añejo that spent five years resting in ex-cognac barrels (instead of traditional American oak).
+El Tesoro Paradiso (above) is an extra-añejo that spent five years resting in ex-cognac barrels (instead of traditional American oak).
 The result is an elegant spirit flooded with flavor, from butterscotch and herbs to soft hints of smoke and tropical notes.

 Casa Dragones Joven